cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 The impact of the protocol on operations can also be observed by looking at the following metrics that already exist:

-- `AlreadyReceivedTx` - the number of redundant transactions.
+- `mempool.already_received_txs` - the number of redundant transactions.
 When DOG is enabled these values should drop.

 - `p2p.message_send_bytes_total` - This metric shows the number of bytes sent per message type.
 Without DOG, the transactions tend to dominate the number of bytes, while, when enabled, the block parts should dominate it.